On healthcare progress and social unification

 Purpose of the essay:

 As a theory on reality, Dot Theory produces many benefits but, and for the purposes of this essay, it also invites change on all scales.
-One of those scales is Social Unity, and the starting position of this essay is that, Dot Theory will have an impact on social unity.
-This is the known impact of theories on reality, and like its predecessors, it will form a social unity of a different kind.
+One of those scales is Social Unity, and the starting position of this essay is that Dot Theory, if correct, will have an impact on social unity.
+This is the known impact of theories of reality, and like its predecessors, it will form a social unity of a different kind.
 Awaiting confirmation of the theory’s accuracy, one can in the meanwhile tangentially consider that creating or being associated with change of any type comes with personal and social responsibility.
-This essay aims to touch on both this responsibility and invite early consideration of Dot Theory’s impact from other perspectives.
+This essay aims to both seriously consider this responsibility and invite early consideration of Dot Theory’s impact from other perspectives.
+It does not propose fixed solutions or products but routes of inquiry for the development of intelligent and cost-effective applications for human benefit.

 Introduction: